pateketrueke/smoo/README.md

 - `{value}` &mdash; This is an `Array` of selected ids from the data-source, can be bound
 - `{class}` &mdash; Used `class` for the inner `<input />` element
 - `{label}` &mdash; Property used to print a human-readable value from each rendered item
+- `{nofilter}` &mdash; its presence will disable the filtering over the passed data-source
 - `{disabled}` &mdash; It just disables the `<input />` field, while disabled options are hidden
 - `{multiple}` &mdash; Enable multiple selection of values (`checkbox` vs `radio`), disabled by default
 - `{fallback}` &mdash; This message is shown when no results are found while searching